-Apple Castle will offer $1 tractor rides to the orchard and pumpkin patch on September 28 and October 5.
-Be sure to visit the farm on October 12 for their Annual Fall Festival & Craft Show.
-Festival-goers will get to enjoy live music, kids crafts, and activities, and peruse handcrafted items from over 60 unique craft exhibitors.
+Apple Castle will offer $1 tractor rides to the orchard and pumpkin patch on in October.
+The Annual Fall Festival & Craft Show will not be taking place in 2020.
+Usually, festival-goers will get to enjoy live music, kids crafts, and activities, and peruse handcrafted items from over 60 unique craft exhibitors.

-To learn more about their Annual Fall Festival, visit their site.
+To learn more about their Pick-Your-Own Apples, visit their site.

 Flinchbaugh’s Orchard & Farm Market – Hellam

-During Fall Fest weekends, you can harvest your own pumpkins, take on the 5-acre corn maze, or try your hand at pumpkin painting.
+During the weekends, you can harvest your own pumpkins, take on the 5-acre corn maze, visit the sunflower fields, or try your hand at pumpkin painting.

 Soergel Orchards – Wexford

-You can stop in at Soergel Orchards from September 22 to October 28 for pick-your-own apples near Pittsburgh.
+You can stop in at Soergel Orchards through the end of October for pick-your-own apples near Pittsburgh.
 After working up an appetite from all that apple picking, head to Soergel’s Deli for lunch.
 Soergel’s Orchards also features a bakery, wine shop, gift barn, and a hard cider taproom.